 Alphabet jumble – or the question of defining language

 Almost a billion people speak the most widely spoken language in the world!
-But that’s just ONE language: one among almost 7,100 languages across the world!
+But that’s just ONE language: one among almost 7,100 languages

 According to the Ethnologue nobody can say that for sure, but with 7,100 languages, who’s counting anyways?